 Traffic Source: Adds visitors to your experiment based on the referrer (campaign, search, referral, or direct) described in our article on Dimensions.
 This feature may not be available on certain Optimizely X packages.

 You can also create your own audience conditions in JSON.
 See the Code Mode section below for more information on how to do that.

 You can also use custom attributes to describe key characteristics of your visitors, such as plan type, and use them to create audiences.

 If you've been using custom dimensions in Optimizely Classic, custom attributes are the same concept with a new name.
 We've raised the limit, so now you can create up to 100 attributes instead of 10 dimensions.

 In addition to the standard conditions and custom dimensions, you can also define your audiences based on how visitors have interacted with your website in the past.
-For example, maybe you want to limit the audience for an experiment to viewers who have visited your site's home page recently.
-To do that, click Visitor Behaviors under Conditions, and then drag Home into the Audience Conditions box.
+For example, suppose you want to limit the audience to US visitors who have purchased in the last 30 days.
+To do that, click Visitor Behaviors under Conditions, and then drag Add to Cart into the 'and' conditions box:

 Visitor behaviors are available with any Personalization plan.
 To learn more, check out Optimizely Personalization.

 If you have particularly complex audience requirements that might be difficult to build with Optimizely's drag-and-drop interface, you can create them by adding custom JSON in the Audience Conditions box.
 To do this, check Code Mode.

 Type or paste your custom JSON in the code box.